MaskoFortwana/CyberArk-WebConnect/docs/IntegratedApplication.md

-# ChromeConnect - Main Application Flow
+# WebConnect - Main Application Flow

-This document describes how all components of ChromeConnect are integrated into the main application flow.
+This document describes how all components of WebConnect are integrated into the main application flow.

 ## Overview

-ChromeConnect is a modular console application that automates the process of logging into web applications using Chrome browser automation.
-The application follows a clean architecture with separate components for each responsibility, all orchestrated by the main `ChromeConnectService` class.
+WebConnect is a modular console application that automates the process of logging into web applications using Chrome browser automation.
+The application follows a clean architecture with separate components for each responsibility, all orchestrated by the main `WebConnectService` class.

 ## Component Integration